New notebook – The day after

 New notebook – Lenovo IdeaPad Pro 5

-After long consideration I ended up with a Lenovo IdeaPad Pro 5 16APH8 (83AR0045MH).
+After long consideration I ended up with a Lenovo IdeaPad Pro 5 16APH8 (83AR0045MH) or actually a 83AR004CMH, which are exactly the same models.
 For a while I was eying a BTO P•BOOK 16P1390 that got a good review from an old colleague of mine from the UvA.
 That’s actually a TongFang ID6H2 but by the time I made up my mind the version I actually wanted with an i7-13700H CPU was already sold out.
 Why BTO?
 And why replace it?
 Well, my current audio workstation is a BTO from 2013 and it has served me well, actually, it still runs amazingly well but it’s showing its age here and there.
 No support for bigger external monitors for instance, and I’m also hitting full DSP load in Ardour a bit too early.

 I verified beforehand if Linux would run on my Lenovo and found some references that confirmed Linux would run well on it.
 Given the track record Lenovo has with Linux on its notebooks this was no surprise.
 Just picked it up from a local store which I find more convenient and safer than having it sent over from an online vendor or even Lenovo itself.
 Lenovo does offer an option without an OS though but a dual boot option can come in handy, especially when having to update firmware of external devices or the firmware of the notebook itself.